 Sam’s of Gedney Way – White Plains

 A longtime favorite of White Plains residents, Sam’s of Gedney Way bills itself as a “classic American bistro.”
-Sam’s offers a seasonal BBQ menu, available in the restaurant or out on the patio.
-There’s also a gluten-free menu.
+Sam’s offers lunch, dinner and brunch, available in the restaurant or out on the patio—as well as a gluten-free menu.

 Yonkers Brewing Co. – Yonkers

 The outdoor beer garden is great for kids.
 Weekend brunch is a popular time for families to visit, and kids can dig into Nutella French toast, churro waffles, omelets, and even wings and tacos.
-The regular lunch and dinner menu also features grilled cheese, chicken tenders and other kids-will-definitely-eat-it fare.
-Once they’re done eating, older kids can check out the foosball table or play Connect Four.
+The regular lunch and dinner menu also features grilled cheese, mac and cheese and lots more.

 Photos courtesy of the restaurants.